christianhaitian/EmulationStation-fcamod/README.md

 EmulationStation FCAMOD for rk3326 devices
 =======================

-This is a fork of EmulationStation FCAMOD by fabricecaruso containing additions for Odroid Go Advance device and clones.
+This is a fork of EmulationStation FCAMOD by fabricecaruso containing additions for the Odroid Go Advance device and clones.

 Changes in my branch
 ====================